slie07/pokedex/README.md

 # pokedex
 project 2 building fullstack app

-User Storied:
+User Stories:

-To make a full stack app that user could search any pokemon characthers.
-The pokedex will give you the stats of the pokemon.
-User could type in by their individual pokemon characther name or by their type.
+To make a full stack app that user could search any Pokemon characters.
+The Pokedex will give you the stats of the Pokemon.
+The user could type in by their individual Pokemon character name or by their type.